Recruitment & Training Incentives

 Process

-• Upon approval of the company’s application, VEDP sends the company a commitment letter confirming the amount to be paid to the company for each net new full-time employee hired or existing full-time employee retrained.
+- Upon approval of the company’s application, VEDP sends the company a commitment letter confirming the amount to be paid to the company for each net new full-time employee hired or existing full-time employee retrained, according to the projections in the company's VJIP application.

-• The Business Manager will continue facilitating connections with the appropriate local, regional, and state resources for human capital needs during the company’s VJIP project cycle.
+- The Business Manager will continue facilitating connections with the appropriate local, regional, and state resources for talent development needs during the company’s VJIP project cycle.

 FAQ